 Additionally, free access to Xchange is available at the Utah State Law Library to run a Salt Lake County case search.12 They may then make copies of records with the applicable library copy fees.

-Like the other two vital records, birth and death records in Salt Lake County are considered private.
 Whether birth or death records are being sought, requestors have a choice of the following county and state resources to service the request: the Salt Lake County Health Department, the Utah Department of Health & Human Services, and online through VitalChek.

 Birth certificates are only available to the subject of the record and close family members; they become public records 100 years after the birth date.
 The same applies to certificate of death requests, but these become public records 50 years after the death is recorded.

-Find Out Someone’s Cause of Death or Retrieve a Birth Certificate From the Salt County Health Department
+Determine Someone’s Cause of Death or Retrieve a Birth Certificate From the Salt County Health Department

 Requesters seeking birth and death certificates can do so through the mail and in person from vital record offices in the county.

-In-Person Requests: To make an in-person request, download and print either a birth record request form or a death certificate request form.
+In-Person Requests: To make an in-person request, download and print either a Birth Record Request Form or a Death Certificate Request Form.
 When visiting any of the vital record offices in Salt County, ensure to have valid and acceptable forms of ID.
 The costs are $22.00 and $30.00 for a birth and death certificate, respectively; each additional copy needed incurs a $10.00 cost for both records.

 Payments accepted include check, cash, money order, and credit card (Visa & MasterCard).

 Mail Requests: The same forms as above can be used.
 Make photocopies of both sides of the required identification.
 Payments are made with either check or money and are payable to the South Lake County Health Department Vital Records.
 Costs are the same as above.
-The completed application, ID copies, and payments must be mailed to the Salt Lake County Health Department:

 South Lake County Health Department Vital Records